cristinaguimaraes/new-relic/README.md

 # Considerations about the Project

- 1. I used React as the framework because is the one that I feel more confort once I have been working with it for the last two years.
+ 1. I used React as the framework because is the one that I feel more confortable to work with, I have been using it for the last two years.

  2. I used functions and not classes to build the React components because on my opinion it generate less code that is more organised and easier to read.
 Based on this decision, I used hooks (useState, useEffect, useRequest) instead of lifecycle methods.